Gouravpatel007/smart-budget-app/README.md

 # 💰 Smart Budget App

-*Smart Budget App* is a modern web application that helps users track their income, expenses, and get personalized financial advice using AI.
-Built with *Next.js* and *OpenAI's GPT-4*, the app provides smart insights to help you better manage your finances.
+*Smart Budget App* is a modern web application that helps users track their income, expenses.
+The app provides smart insights to help you better manage your finances.

 ---